 The Opportunity Class Placement Test is held in designated test centres each year, with results combined with moderated school assessment scores to get a well-rounded representation of each student.
 Parents are notified of their closest test centre location through a Test authority letter.
 Students must sit the test at the authorised test centre location on the designated test date.

 The OC placement test is written by the Australian Council for Educational Research (ACER).
 It is a secure test, which means papers can’t be viewed before or after the test session.
-Much like an IQ test, the OC test is designed to measure ability rather than performance on the school curriculum.
+Much like an IQ test, the opportunity class test is designed to measure ability rather than performance on the school curriculum.
 There are two parts to the test, each of which is 30 minutes long and includes 35 multiple-choice questions in English, mathematics, and general ability.

 Maths Words Not Squiggles provides free diagnostic assessment in order to tailor the learning experience.
 Each student is given a benchmark to measure their achievements against our internal curriculum tracker.
 Experienced instruction and personalised lessons are then applied to help the student get ready for the OC Placement Test.
 While the testing procedure provides a clear gateway for selection, some students can find the process-intensive and stressful if they don’t have the preparation and guided tuition.